Siege of Ladysmith: Later siege and relief

-While Buller made repeated attempts to fight his way across the Tugela, the defenders of Ladysmith suffered increasingly from shortage of food and other supplies, and from disease, mainly enteric fever or typhoid, which claimed among many others, the life of noted war correspondent G.W.
-Steevens.
+While Buller made repeated attempts to fight his way across the Tugela, the defenders of Ladysmith suffered increasingly from shortage of food and other supplies, and from disease, mainly enteric fever (typhoid), which claimed many lives.
 The Boers had long before captured Ladysmith's water supply, and the defenders could use only the muddy Klip River.
 Towards the end of the siege, the garrison and townsfolk were living largely on their remaining draught oxen and horses (mainly in the form of "chevril", a meat paste named after the commercial beef extract "Bovril").

 Eventually, Buller broke through the Boer positions on 27 February.
-Following their succession of reverses, his troops had developed effective tactics based on close cooperation between the infantry and artillery.
+Following their succession of reverses, his troops had developed effective tactics based on close co-operation between the infantry and artillery.
 After the protracted struggle, the morale of Botha's men at last broke and they and the besiegers retreated, covered by another huge thunderstorm.
 Buller did not pursue, and White's men were too weak to do so.

-The first party of the relief column, under Major Hubert Gough and accompanied by war correspondent Winston Churchill, rode in on the evening of 28 February.
-White reportedly greeted them saying, "Thank God we kept the flag flying".
+The first party of the relief column under Major Hubert Gough, who was accompanied by war correspondent Winston Churchill, rode in on the evening of 28 February.
+Soon afterwards, as the townspeople celebrated, White made a speech at the town's post office to thank them for their fortitude, and reportedly said: "but, thank God, we kept the flag flying".

 Aftermath

-The relief was widely celebrated, followed by much larger celebrations after the siege of Mafeking.
-There were four Victoria Crosses awarded during the siege: John Norwood on 30 October 1899, at Wagon Hill on 6 January 1900, Herman Albrecht and Robert James Thomas Digby-Jones (who both died), and James Edward Ignatius Masterson.
+Four Victoria Crosses (two posthumous) were awarded following the siege: